ajsingh273/site/_posts/2016-05-01-ita-websites-launched.md

 updated: 2016-05-01
 ---

-Years in the making, but the ITA/DOC enterprise websites finnally launched.
-Worked on a strong team made up of studs.
-I was fortunate enough to lead and build the public-facing side.
+Years in the making, but the ITA legacy websites finnally launched.
+Worked on a large team made up of studs.
+I was fortunate enough to lead, design, and build the public-facing side.

 [![export]({{ site.baseurl }}/assets/stuff/export.png)](https://www.export.gov/)